benlhy/notecard-hub/README.md

 2. A Lora module is used to further expand the number of communication protocols and range of the unit.
 3. A global Notecard (NOTE-NBGL-500) is used with a Notecarrier-AA.
 4. For testing BLE, two Mi Thermometers flashed with the ATC advertising code are used
-5. For testing LoRa, a LoRa module reading BLE is used
+5. For testing LoRa, a LoRa module connected to the Feather is used and will use the same data formwat as the ATC advertising code.

 # Journal